kulaizki/Torch/README.md

-# A roadmap app, created using React Native.
+# A roadmap app, created using React Native and Expo.